dzz9143/reads/design_patterns/state/promise/README.md

 The detail of specification can be found here: https://promisesaplus.com/

 ## Implementation
-The implementation uses ES6 class keywords to create the `context` and `state` class.
-You can easily spot the code corresponding to the state definition and transition.
+The implementation uses ES6 class keyword to create the `context` and `state` class.
+You can easily spot the code of state definition and transition.

 The purpose of this code is to demonstrate the `State Pattern` and a simple `Promise Implementation`, it's not a production-ready code.